 You may not see yourself playing a lot in these genres but learning another style will enrich your playing no end and give you new ideas and techniques to take back to your more familiar styles of playing.

 If you haven’t checked out our eBook on horizontal playing, you’re in for a treat as approaching the neck in a horizontal fashion gives your ears the chance to make decisions or even take over during your improvisations.
 I noticed that most beginner students, when they begin to explore single-note playing, tend to play scales and melodies up and down one string.
-Indeed, this is the intuitive way to do it as you can see the space between notes when you lay them out in a linear fashion as oppose to a box shape that goes vertically across the neck.
+Indeed, this is the intuitive way to do it and a great soloing tip as you can see the space between notes when you lay them out in a linear fashion as oppose to a box shape that goes vertically across the neck.
 This is a great exercise to do when combined with the above ear training app and is not as impractical as you might think.
 Two horizontal players that spring to mind are Steve Vai and John Scofield; if you watch them closely, you’ll see that they both make ample use of the neck in a horizontal fashion.

 Don’t Forget to Groove

-Next time you go to take a solo, you might want to consider injecting a little rhythm into your licks and runs instead of firing off a barrage of notes.
+For our last soloing tip, next time you go to take a solo, you might want to consider injecting a little rhythm into your licks and runs instead of firing off a barrage of notes.
 Oz Noy is an absolute master at this and even has a video lesson explaining the concept here.
 I love doing this with the basic triad of the chord I’m improvising over as this will give you three strong notes to groove with.
 You’ll find this especially useful if you tend to run out of ideas when soloing or get lost on the fretboard as if you shift your focus to rhythmic playing, you only need a handful of notes to fill the space.

 If you adopt even one of these ideas, I guarantee your improvisations will improve tenfold!